 Total Commander (file manager)

 Total Commander is the famous file manager which is available for Microsoft Windows for a long time.
 It is very powerful and has all the features required for working for files productively.
 In my opinion, Total Commander is the best file manager for power users.
 The Android version does not require your device to be rooted.
+It is a freeware app.

-Total Commander is also available for Android for free.
 Like its Windows version, the Android version also comes with lots of useful features:

 - customizable toolbar